How to Hire International Employees in 4 Steps

 After you’ve written a clear job description, it’s time to post the job ad.
 You may be unsure where to post your job ad when hiring international employees.
 However, you may already use job boards that can help you attract international candidates.
 ZipRecruiter, Indeed, LinkedIn, and other major job boards allow you to post jobs for international hires.

 One of the easiest, simplest, and most efficient ways to attract international workers is on Upwork.
 Upwork is a freelance and hiring platform used in over 170 countries.
 You can post your job ad on Upwork, targeting specific countries, and choose whether you want to work with a freelancer or make a hire.
-Candidates can find you, and you can also search to try and find candidates you want to interview.
+Candidates can find you, and you can also search to find candidates you want to interview.

 Step 3: Evaluate Candidates & Interview With International Details in Mind